wultra/mtoken-sdk-ios/docs/Using-Push-Service.md

 ## Receiving WMT Push Notifications

-To process the raw notification obtained from Apple Push Notification service (APNs), you can use `WMTPushParser` helper class that will parse the notification into a `WMTPushMessage` result.
+To process the raw notification obtained from the Apple Push Notification Service (APNS), you can use `WMTPushParser` helper class that will parse the notification into a `WMTPushMessage` result.

 The `WMTPushMessage` can be following values